openhab/openhab-addons/addons/binding/org.openhab.binding.logreader/README.md

-# LogReader Binding
+# Log Reader Binding

-Binding to read and analyze log files.
+This binding reads and analyzes log files.
 Search patterns are fully configurable, therefore different kind of log files should be possible to monitor by this binding.
-When certain log events is recognized, openHAB rules can be used to send notification about the event e.g by email for further analyze.
+When certain log events is recognized, openHAB rules can be used to send notification about the event e.g by email for further analysis.

 ## Supported Things

-At this time Binding supports only one ThingType: `reader`.
-One reader support 3 separated channels; One for errors, one for warnings and one custom channel for other purposes.
+This binding supports one ThingType: `reader`.
+A reader supports 3 separate channels; One for errors, one for warnings and one custom channel for other purposes.
 If you need more channels, you can always add another Thing.

 ## Thing Configuration

 Thing is configurable manually or through PaperUI.
-Binding support following parameters.
+The `reader` Thing has the following configuration parameters:

 | Parameter                     | Type    | Required | Default if omitted               | Description                                                                             |
 | ------------------------------| ------- | -------- | -------------------------------- |-----------------------------------------------------------------------------------------|